albertostefanelli/academic_website/content/post/sublime_ride.md

 ### What now?

-Your Sublime Text set up is ready!
+Your Sublime Text setup is ready!
 Take your time to understand how it works and to customize it according to your needs.

-If you have any question or suggestion about this guide, do not hesitate to contact me!
+If you have any questions or suggestions about this guide, do not hesitate to contact me!

 **Enjoy Sublime/R-IDE and happy writing.**